ggroce/ethwalletinfo-frontend/README.md

 ## Eth Wallet Info: view total gas spent by wallet and view NFTs
-Simple web application that allows the user to view the total gas used by a wallet, and view the NFTs owned by a wallet and their details via modal popup.
+Simple web application that allows the user to view the total gas used by a wallet, (à la fees.wtf), and view the NFTs owned by a wallet and their details via modal popup.
 Allows for Metamask connection, or entering any wallet address via a text form.

 ### Packages used:
 * ReactJS, using functional components and hooks